KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

    weighted avg - Precision: 0.9985, Recall: 0.9985, F1-Score: 0.9985
 </pre>

 f.
-Next come the GAFinalTestResults.txt file.
+Next comes the GAFinalTestResults.txt file.
 After the training is completed, the model attempts to distinguish images in the two classes from each other.
 The word “support” here tells us how many files the model used to determine the precision, recall, and F1 scores.

 |             |precision | recall | f1-score |  support|
 |-------------|----------|--------|----------|---------|